sada-kubsad/NetworkDesign/Readme.md

   + Route Server
   + Palo
 * You need the ARS in the HubVNet to advertise 0/0 down to AVS and on-prem
-* VPN GW in a separate Vnet provides control over what the VPN GW is learning
+* VPN GW in a separate VNet provides control over what the VPN GW is learning
-  + The Palos in the Hub VNet will BGP peer with the ARS in the Spoke VPN Vnet and send only those prefixes that you want the clients/customers to know.
+  + The Palos in the Hub VNet will BGP peer with the ARS in the Spoke VPN VNet and send only those prefixes that you want the clients/customers to know.
   + The ARS in the Spoke VPN VNet also has a BGP peering with the VPN GW and sends the routes learnt above to the clients/customers.
 * From the perspective of the ER GW in the Hub VNet, you can't have ARS (in the VPN Net) as the next hop, nor can you have the VPN GW as the next hop.
 We need something to do next hop:
   + We need something to do next hop because: